-“We don’t agree on everything,” Mancks, who’s running for Register of Deeds, says.
+“We don’t agree on everything,” Manck, who’s running for Register of Deeds, says.
 “But we all agree on the fact that we need change.”

-Mancks was at that same April BPU meeting that inspired Rivera to run for office.
-They met again at a Parks board meeting where Rivera introduced Mancks to Aguirre, who she knew from public meetings about the Argentine community center.
+Manck was at that same April BPU meeting that inspired Rivera to run for office.
+They met again at a Parks board meeting where Rivera introduced Manck to Aguirre, who she knew from public meetings about the Argentine community center.

 “We just started becoming a unit,” Rivera says.

 The three began attending meetings together about a month before the deadline to declare candidacy for the 2019 primary and general elections in Wyandotte County.
 At first, they tried to encourage others to run against incumbents.
 Eventually, though, it became clear that they ought to just run themselves.

 “We realized we were all working toward the same thing — wanting change in Wyandotte County,” says Aguirre, who’s running for 6th District Commissioner.